Sentinelbot-official/vibebot/PRIVACY_POLICY.md

 - Request deletion of your personal data
 - Remove your data by leaving all servers with the Bot
+- Use the `//deletemydata confirm` command for instant deletion
 - Contact us to request manual data deletion

-**To request data deletion, contact us at vibetbot0@proton.me or join our support server.**
+**To request data deletion:**
+1. Use the command `//deletemydata confirm` in Discord (instant)
+2. Email us at vibetbot0@proton.me (manual processing within 30 days)
+3. Join our support server and request deletion

+**Note:** Server moderation logs are retained for 30 days after deletion for server safety purposes.

 ### 5.3 Data Correction